-Please write your response to this question in this Word document template and upload question answer area in the Jaggaer e-Sourcing Portal within the Technical Envelope.
-Please ensure your document response is named as per the response naming gui Procurement Document A Invitation to Participate.
+Please write your response to this question in this Word document template and upload it to the relevant question area in the Jaggaer e-Sourcing Portal within the Technical Envelope. answer Please ensure your document response is named as per the response naming guidance in Document 1 Procurement A Invitation to Participate. ent